Monday, 6 October 2025

 Why the poor?
 It is not necessarily wrong to be rich, but it is interesting that for every time the Bible talks of the blessings of possessions it gives nine warnings of the dangers.
 Wealth can make us proud and self-sufficient.
 In the book of Revelation, a wealthy church says to the risen Jesus, ‘I am rich, I have prospered, and I need nothing’, to which He says, ‘you are wretched, pitiable, poor, blind and naked’ (Revelation 3:17).

 This word for poor can speak of poverty of any kind.
 It is only when we realize that we are empty that we come to Jesus to be filled.
 It is only when we find that life does not satisfy that we come to Him for meaning and purpose.
-It is only when we realize that we are morally bankrupt that we seek His forgiveness.
+It is only when we see that we are morally bankrupt that we seek His forgiveness.

+What about sight to the blind?
 In the book of Acts the apostle Paul shares his story of being converted from having being a persecutor of Christians to being a lover of Jesus.
 Jesus tells him that he was being sent to the gentiles [non-Jews] ‘to open their eyes that they may turn from darkness to light and from the power of Satan to God, that they may receive forgiveness from sins and a place among those who are sanctified by faith in me’ (Acts 26:16-18).
 There is a spiritual sight that this good news gives.

 2. Jesus binds up the brokenhearted